astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/spitfire/issue-4.md

 Paul stabs his way into the conversation, is going to Moment of Truth the Bromance.
 Spitfire: everyone today has told me not to trust you.
-If you tell me I can, I'll believe you (Discussion about hero morality - Pariah took a bullet, but didn't kill the agents)
+If you tell me I can, I'll believe you (Discussion about hero morality - Pariah took a bullet, but didn't kill the agents) Pariah felt trapped by agents, Spitfire lets him know team was looking for him.
+Spitfire will carry Pariah back to town.

 # Updates
 * Pariah is now wanted by AEGIS for resisting arrest
 * Soju found his father (and became an NPC)